Paris Baguette

-Founded in 1988, the franchise brand, Paris Baguette grew into the No. 1 bakery in South Korea in 2004, branching out to local subsidiaries in Vietnam, Indonesia, Singapore, Mongolia, the US and other countries.
+Founded in 1988, the franchise brand, Paris Baguette grew into the No. 1 bakery in South Korea in 2004, branching out to local subsidiaries in the United States, headquartered in Bergen County, New Jersey; as well as expanding to Vietnam, Indonesia, Singapore, Mongolia, and other countries.
+In the U.S., Paris Baguette is particularly popular within the New York metropolitan area.

 Operations

 In 1988, Paris Croissant launched Paris Baguette, a popular bakery café franchise brand.
 As of December 2024, the chain had over 3,700 retail stores in South Korea, over 200 stores in the United States, and more than 10 stores in Canada.
 Paris Baguette also launched retail stores in France, United Kingdom, China, Malaysia, Vietnam, Indonesia, Mongolia and so on.

 The U.S. Paris Baguette franchises have concentrated on selling cakes, pastries, and bread, instead of evolving into more general eateries as some other bakery cafés have done.

+Since opening its first U.S. store in 2002, Paris Baguette expanded to more than 260 locations across the country by early 2026, up from about 200 stores at the end of 2024.